 Unfortunately, my stock of steam locomotive decals has been reduced to the point where a replacement sheet has had to be ordered.
 So this activity and weathering have yet to be completed.

 I have to say that the TCS KA4 stay alive makes a significant difference to the performance of the locomotive.
 I appreciate that I'm well behind the times here, but this is the first time that I have used this product and it provides for much smoother running while allowing one to ignore those pesky hesitations on my old Atlas points.
+That said, there is still one point (in this instance Peco not Atlas) which still continues to frustrate me.
+Clearly a different approach is necessary for this location.

 By the way, based on feed back after my previous post, I had thinned out the grass in the Kingston Plains turntable well but to look at the photos, it seems more work is needed.
 Perhaps HO scale Roundup is needed!